microsoft/malmo/doc/build_linux.md

     6. `make`
     7. Test: `ctest`
        (A few of the tests fail currently but this doesn't seem to affect us.)

+9. Install Lua dependencies:
+    1. `sudo apt-get install luarocks`
+    2. `sudo luarocks install luasocket`

-9. Install ALE: (optional - skip this if you don't want to provide ALE support)
+10. Install ALE: (optional - skip this if you don't want to provide ALE support)
     1. `git clone https://github.com/mgbellemare/Arcade-Learning-Environment.git ~/ALE`
     2. If you want a GUI, you need to install SDL:
        `sudo apt-get install libsdl1.2-dev` (`sudo dnf install SDL-devel zlib-devel` on Fedora)